edibotopic/dsf-racket/readme.md

 ## Saving Images

-Diagrams can be as an image to an
+Diagrams can be saved as an image to an
 `out` directory.

 First create a suitably-named directory to keep things organised.